so-dang-cool/dt/README.md

 ## The nerdy stuff

-**Most people should skip this section.** Certified language nerds only beyond this point, and I _will_ be checking your references!
-Also keep me honest in correctly categorizing the language.
+**⚠️ Most people should skip this section! ⚠️**

+_Certified language nerds only beyond this point, and I will be checking your references!
+Also, please keep me honest in correctly categorizing the language.
+The focus is on usefulness more than advancing PLDI, but I'm open to criticism, suggestions, and crazy ideas._

 The `dt` language is in the [concatenative language](https://concatenative.org) family.
 That means it's a functional programming language (functions are